bccomputerscience/COMPB11/homework/Homework6-A.md

 Write a program called homework6A.java

-The purpose of this assignment is to declare, call, and define function definitions for a menu based program that will mulitpy, divide, power of, validate, and find the minimum of three integers.
+The purpose of this assignment is to declare, call, and define function definitions for a menu based program that will mulitpy, divide, and perform the power function on two values that will be input.

 ```console
   Welcome to the COMP 11 Homework 7-A Menu